 Here are the generic steps you would take towards building your Data Catalog.

 Step 1: Add data sources

 Adding data sources is the first step towards building your Data Catalog.
 They are the building blocks in configuring your catalog.
-Here you have the opportunity to connect up the different data sources in your data lake, inlcuding HDFS, Hive, Oracle, Teradata, Redshift, an Snowflake, for both on premises or hosted in the cloud.
+Here, you can connect the different data sources in your data lake, including HDFS, Hive, Oracle, Teradata, Redshift, and Snowflake, for both on premises or hosted in the cloud.

 See Manage data sources for how to add data sources to the Lumada Data Catalog.